KoayYeowTeik/ASG2/README.md

 Update 1.0
 Creation of JS code for header and footer where one Javascript code is able to display all that data at every page, usage of pure Javascript
+Update 1.1
+Idea of creating a search bar